 - Rectopexy.
 Sometimes surgeons will perform rectopexy alone, without removing any of the colon.
 In this case they may use robotic surgery.

 In children, rectal prolapse can usually be managed with stool softeners or other medication.
 If surgery is needed, Mayo Clinic surgeons have special experience in minimally invasive techniques.

 Children with rectal prolapse should be screened for cystic fibrosis, since rectal prolapse can be a sign of that disease.

-Mayo offers intensive outpatient biofeedback therapy.
+Mayo Clinic offers intensive outpatient biofeedback therapy, one type of physical therapy for pelvic floor dysfunction.
 Specially trained physiotherapists teach simple exercises that can increase anal muscle strength.
 People learn how to strengthen pelvic floor muscles, sense when stool is ready to be evacuated and contract the muscles if evacuation is inconvenient.
-Biofeedback therapy doesn't eliminate the need for surgery, but it can make surgery more successful by helping to prevent rectal prolapse recurrence.
+Biofeedback therapy can be used before or after surgery.
+It may not eliminate the need for surgery, but it can make surgery more successful by helping to prevent rectal prolapse recurrence.